 Twitter on April 17 officially announced a new mobile ad that lets users install an app directly from a tweet.
 Though the feature is currently only in beta testing, it's expected to become an important source of revenue for the company.

 Twitter on Dec.
-5 named its first female board member.
-Former Pearson CEO Marjorie Scardino, who takes her seat on the board effective immediately, said there couldn't be a "more exciting time to join" Twitter.
+5, 2013, named its first female board member.
+Former Pearson CEO Marjorie Scardino, who took her seat on the board immediately, said there couldn't be a "more exciting time to join" Twitter.
 The company had come under criticism leading up to its IPO for having no female board members.

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.